 Those that live to adulthood survive an average of five years.
 A 2007 study in Illinois of urban Red Foxes showed that 31 percent were killed by vehicles, and periodic outbreaks of sarcoptic mange killed about 45 percent.
 Out in the country, mange isn’t a significant problem, but predators are.
 In captivity, Red Foxes can live up to 15 years.

 The most significant predator of Red Foxes is humans, who hunt them for sport, fur and as nuisances.
 Many are struck by vehicles.
 Kits are easy prey for other predators, including Coyotes, Gray Wolves, Mountain Lions, eagles, and owls.

 Foxes and rabies

 It’s commonly thought that a fox seen out in daytime must be rabid.
-This isn’t true.
-Foxes sometimes go out in daytime to play, find food or just bask in the sun.
+That isn’t true.
+Foxes may go out in the daytime to play, find food or just bask in the sun.
 Although they’re among the animals that can contract rabies, it isn’t common.
-According to the most recent Rabies Surveillance Report by the U.S. Centers for Disease Control, across the entire U.S. there were 427 rabid foxes reported in 2011.
+According to the most recent Rabies Surveillance Report (2015) by the U.S. Centers for Disease Control, across the entire U.S., there were 325 rabid foxes reported.
 More than half the states had no occurrences at all.

 *Top photo: Jim Peace, NPS, Yellowstone National Park; PD